tokio-rs/mio/doc/getting-started.md

 The [bytes](https://github.com/carllerche/bytes) crate contains basic byte buffers, ring buffer, ropes, etc...

-## Reading data
+## Reading and Writing Data

 Now that we've covered reading and writing to sockets we can finish our server.

 We modify the `Connection::ready` function so that it now looks like the following.

 ```rust
 fn ready(&mut self, event_loop: &mut mio::EventLoop<Pong>, events: mio::EventSet) {